-So, its in the direction of z cap this yields a form for the HSO as say we write it with the alpha r by h cross and then there is a z cap across p dot sigma I have changed the order of this e and which I have been you know doing it.
+So, it is in the direction of z cap this yields a form for the HSO as say we write it with the alpha r by h cross and then there is a z cap across p dot sigma I have changed the order of this e and which I have been doing it.
 So, sigma dot this term or this term dot sigma it really does not matter.
 So, this is a z cap cross p dot sigma and then all these other things like mc square etcetera they are being absorbed here.
-So, alpha r by h is you know it replaces this mu b e z divided by mc square which are scalar quantities okay.
-So, the spin orbit coupling takes this form which is z cap is the direction unit vector in the z direction which is perpendicular to the 2D plane and this is crossed with the momentum and dotted with the electronic spin.